 Taff Vale Railway war memorial, Cardiff

-This memorial takes the form of a handwritten roll of honour.
+This memorial takes the form of a handwritten roll of honour, which was originally at Bute Road station (now Cardiff Bay station).
 It’s on public display at the concourse of Cardiff Queen Street station (turn right just after entering through the ticket gates).
 See below to discover details of Taff Vale Railway employees who died in the First World War.

 Most of the employees shown on the roll of honour served and survived.
 Those who died are denoted by a small spot alongside their names.

 The Taff Vale Railway connected collieries and ironworks in the Glamorgan Valleys to the docks at Cardiff.
 It was one of several railway companies in South-east Wales at the time of the First World War.